 The ExCB shall obtain a demonstration of competency for each Responsible Person and Operative in accordance with IEC 60079-19 Annex B, and Unit of Competency Ex 005 (overhaul and repair of explosion-protected equipment), set forth in IECEx OD 504 (Specification for Units of Competency Assessment Outcomes), except where such competent persons hold current IECEx CoPC Unit of Competency Ex 005.

-NOTE Annex A.14 of this Operational Document provides a basic framework to develop an assessment of knowledge that needs to be expanded and tailored to suit each situation.
+NOTE Annex C.14 of this Operational Document provides a basic framework to develop an assessment of knowledge that needs to be expanded and tailored to suit each situation.

 (informative) Additional information on over-pressure test procedure and machining limits